ooni/oocrypto/README.md

 # github.com/ooni/oocrypto

-This repository contains a fork of the Go standard library's `crypto` package including patches to allow selecting AES hardware support on Android devices.
+This repository contains a fork of a subset of the Go stdlib's `crypto` package including patches to allow selecting AES hardware support on Android devices.
 We documented why we need these patches at OONI in the [Making the OONI Probe Android app more resilient](